jeany55/MyAccountant/README.md

 MyAccountant registers realm balance, session income and profit, today's income and profit, and the week's income and profit with **LDB (Lib Data Broker)**.

-This lets you to see MyAccountant information in any addon that supports showing LDB data (eg. Titan Panel, Bazooka).
+This lets you see MyAccountant information in any addon that supports showing LDB data like Titan Panel or Bazooka.

 ![](Docs/titanPanelRealmBalance.png)